ibm-cloud-docs/databases-for-postgresql-gen2/howto-user-management.md

 Access to your {{site.data.keyword.databases-for-postgresql}} deployment is not limited to the `admin` user.
 Add users in the UI in _Service credentials_, with the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin), or the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#introduction).

-All users on your deployment can use the connection strings, including connection strings for either public or private endpoints.
+All users on your deployment can use the connection strings, including connection strings for private endpoints.

 When you create a user, it is assigned certain database roles and privileges.
 These privileges include the ability to log in, create databases, and create other users.